Feeding Your Senior Dog

 Here are a few other recommendations to help you find the best senior dog food for large breeds:

-- Large breed dogs often have a poorer stool quality than small breeds.
+Large breed dogs often have a poorer stool quality than small breeds.
 For this reason, too much soluble fiber can worsen the effect, and some insoluble fiber, like what appears in veggies like green beans or broccoli, can be beneficial.
-If your senior large breed pet is having digestive difficulties, your vet can help suggest
+If your senior large breed pet is having digestive difficulties, your vet can suggest a dog food diet with extra insoluble fiber.

-a food with extra insoluble fiber. - The negative effects of arthritis can be even more pronounced in large breeds.
+The negative effects of arthritis can be even more pronounced in large breeds.
 A diet with extra EPA and DHA can help to lessen the symptoms; food with more than 1 gram of EPA and DHA per 1,000 calories will be most effective.

 What to Feed an Old Dog That Will Not Eat